Last updated 7th July, 2018

-The ACC has been linked with being more active in normal healthy individuals when they tried to restrain themselves from responding during a go/no go task.
-It is an area of the brain which responds when an individual actively resists a behaviour.
+The ACC has been linked with being more active in normal healthy individuals when they tried to restrain themselves from responding during a go/no-go task.
+It is an area of the brain which responds when an individual actively resists a behavior.

 Researchers found that the New Mexico prisoners who showed less ACC activity during the quick decision tasks were also those who were more likely to be arrested again after release from prison.
 This suggests a difference in the ACC activity for individuals who are potentially more impulsive which raises their risk of reoffending in the future.